grblHAL/Plugins_misc/README.md

 Dependencies:

-Driver and board support for LED strips.
+Driver and board support for LED strips or a single on/off style RGB LED.

 Configuration: